maxdz-gmbh/mdz_ansi_alg/README.md

 Performance comparison table for *[mdz_ansi_alg_find]*() gives an idea about *mdz_ansi_alg* library overall performance on different platforms compared to STL and standard C library.
 Modern implementations of STL and standard C library are pretty fast, using optimized versions of memory-access functions.

 For Windows 10 (64-bit) on *Intel i5-6600 @ 3.30GHz (4 cores/4 threads)*<br>
-- VC++ toolset v140
-- SSE2 enchancements are activated for 32-bit test
-- AVX2 enchancements are activated for 64-bit test<br>
+- VC++ toolset v140; SSE2 enchancements are activated for 32-bit test; AVX2 enchancements are activated for 64-bit test<br>
 (all numbers are in microseconds measured using *QueryPerformanceCounter()* in main execution thread)

 - **mdz_ansi_alg_find() Test**